prabuml/hacklearn/README.md

     install.packages("")

 ###Note
-if you are interesting in installing your Jupyter.
+if you are not interesting in installing your Jupyter.
 You can use the text files in R_code

+Please let me know if you have any queries